Queen Elizabeth Hospital King's Lynn shuts two wards

 Queen Elizabeth Hospital in King's Lynn has launched a drive to improve efficiency and make better use of specialist staff.

 The hospital is also making more use of day clinics and outreach centres.

 A group representing patients described the news as "worrying" and said it would be seeking assurances that patient care would not be affected.

 Norfolk Local Involvement Network (LINk) said: "In light of the news, we would seek further information from the hospital on these changes, particularly on what will happen to the patients who currently use the wards and whether closures will have any impact on patient waiting times.

-"We would like assurances that the quality of patient care will not be affected."'No redundancies planned'
+"We would like assurances that the quality of patient care will not be affected."